4.8 on

 Types of Diesel RVs van camper conversion - The camper van conversion is a white van with a sleek exterior featuring a h

 Not all diesel rigs serve the same purpose.
-Knowing the main types helps match the rig to your travel style.
+Knowing the main types helps match the rig to your travel style and compare diesel vs gas motorhomes in a more detailed way.

 Class A Diesel Pushers